 New chapter orientations are held weekly on Thursdays at 6:00 EST. Registration is required.

-January 24th, 8 EST: Poor and Working Class Organizing Call.
+January 24th, 8:00 EST: Base Building in Poor and Working Class Communities.
 Focus on base building.
 By and for poor and working class people.
 Folks with class privilege are asked not to participate.
+Call is 1 hour.
 Register here.
-Call is 1 hour.
+Recording coming soon.

-January 26th, 8 EST: Class Cultures and Social Movements: What's your chapter's class culture?
+January 26th, 8:00 EST: Class Cultures and Social Movements.
+What's your chapter's class culture?
 Join SURJ and author of "Missing Class" Betsy Leandor Write for a workshop on the traits different economic classes bring to organizing, and how to shift our norms to support the leadership of poor and working class people within SURJ.
 This is a cross-class call, everyone is welcome to join.
 Call is 1 hour.
 Register here.
+Recording coming soon.

-February 1st at 8 EST. SURJ and Security Culture.
+February 1st at 8:00 EST. SURJ and Security Culture.
 This call will share SURJ's orientation to security, share some best practices and offer space for chapters to share with each other the practices they are using.
 Call is 1 hour.
-Register here
+Register here.
+Recording coming soon.

-February 9th at 8:00 EST. Power Research Training.
+February 9th at 8:00 EST. Nuts and Bolts of Power Research.
 This call will dig into concrete tools to research targets for actions and organizing campaigns.
 Join the Public Accountability Initiative to learn the nuts and bolts of campaign research to support your chapter's work and learn more about the launch of SURJ's research working group.
-This call will build on the research call in January, but it's not required that you particaipted in the first call to join this one.
+This call will build on the research call in January, but it's not required that you participated in the first call to join this one.
 Call is 1 hour.
+Register here.
+Recording coming soon.

-February 21st at 8:00 EST - Political Education - Racism 101.
+February 21st at 8:00 EST - Political Education: Racism 101.
 This workshop is meant for people who are new to anti-racist work and interested in the basics: what is racism, how it operates, what is white privilege, what do we mean when we use the words “white supremacy,” and what can we do about it.
 We will also share a facilitation guide for chapter leaders to be able to bring this workshop back to their chapters.
 Register here.
+Recording here.

 February 28th at 8:00 EST: Poor and Working Class Call.
 This is the regular Poor and Working Class call - by and for poor and working class people.
-Call is 1 hour, register here.
+Call is 1 hour.
+Register here.
+Recording coming soon.

-March 9th at 8:00 EST: Anne Braden and the Lessons for Today's Struggles: Cate Fosl, Anne Braden's biographer and director of the Anne Braden Institute at University of Louisville will lead a conversation about Anne’s 1940s- 1970s efforts to reach white women about the struggle to end white supremacy, why she saw the work for racial justice as key to liberation for all of us, and the critical role of the South in the struggle for beloved community.
-Call is 1 hour, register here.
+March 9th at 8:00 EST: Anne Braden, Women’s Liberation, Mutual Interest, And The Lessons For Today’s Struggles.
+Cate Fosl, Anne Braden's biographer and director of the Anne Braden Institute at University of Louisville will lead a conversation about Anne’s 1940s- 1970s efforts to reach white women about the struggle to end white supremacy, why she saw the work for racial justice as key to liberation for all of us, and the critical role of the South in the struggle for beloved community.
+Call is 1 hour.
+Register here.
+Recording here.

-March 16th at 8:00 EST: Class Cultures Call - Part 2!
+March 16th at 8:00 EST: Class Culture Call.
 Join us for a discussion with author, activist, and scholar Betsy Leondar-Wright for a discussion about how differences in class cultures can create conflict, as well as ideas for bridging class differences.
-Call is 1 hour, register here.
+Call is 1 hour.
+Register here.
+Recording coming soon.

-March 21st at 8:00 EST: Political Education: Taking Action.
+March 21st at 8:00 EST: Political Education: Call to Action - What, Why, How?
 SURJ talks about the importance of taking action for racial justice.
 What does that mean exactly?
 What is useful action, how does action relate to education, what is it for and how does it fit into our movement for social change.
-Call is 1 hour, Register here.
+Call is 1 hour.
+Register here.
+Recording here.